Gabinou/noursmath/README.md

 # linalg (Linear Algebra)

-Linear algbera library for C99.
-Basically treats arrays as vectors or matrices.
+Linear algbera library for C99. linalg uses unraveled arrays as n-dimensional matrices and vectors.

 Originally created for use in a game I am developping using C99: [Codename Firesaga](https://gitlab.com/Gabinou/firesagamaker).
 Title pending.